Atangana Surname

 Where Does The Last Name Atangana Come From? nationality or country of origin

-Atangana is carried by more people in Cameroon than any other country or territory.
-It may appear as:.
-For other potential spellings of this surname click here.
+The surname Atangana is carried by more people in Cameroon than any other country/territory.
+It may occur as:.
+For other potential spellings of this last name click here.

 How Common Is The Last Name Atangana? popularity and diffusion

-The last name Atangana is the 14,358th most commonly used family name on a global scale, held by around 1 in 187,586 people.
-Atangana occurs predominantly in Africa, where 99 percent of Atangana reside; 98 percent reside in Central Africa and 93 percent reside in Central Bantu Africa.
-It is also the 328,586th most frequently held first name internationally, held by 641 people.
+The last name is the 14,358th most prevalent family name on a worldwide basis It is held by approximately 1 in 187,586 people.
+The last name Atangana is predominantly found in Africa, where 99 percent of Atangana are found; 98 percent are found in Central Africa and 93 percent are found in Central Bantu Africa.
+It is also the 328,586th most numerous first name worldwide It is held by 641 people.

 Atangana Last Name Statistics demography

-In The United States those holding the Atangana surname are 21.77% more likely to be registered with the Democratic Party than the national average, with 75% registered to vote for the political party.
+In The United States those holding the Atangana last name are 21.77% more likely to be registered with the Democratic Party than the national average, with 75% being registered to vote for the party.

 The amount Atangana earn in different countries varies somewhat.
 In United States they earn 15.82% less than the national average, earning $36,323 USD per year and in Canada they earn 25.7% less than the national average, earning $36,916 CAD per year.